iter8-tools/docs/docs/tutorials/integrations/knative.md

 - toc
 ---

-# Drop-dead Simple Performance Testing for Knative Services
+# Dead Simple Performance Testing with SLOs for Knative Services

 > Launch performance tests for Knative apps (HTTP and gRPC services) and validate their service-level objectives (SLOs) **in seconds**.

 Performance testing is a core building block in the robust delivery of Knative HTTP and gRPC apps (services).
 One way to accomplish this is by sending a stream of requests to the target service, and evaluating the responses for error and latency-related violations.
 From a developer’s perspective, this approach involves three main dimensions — namely, i) the load-related characteristics of the request stream, such as the request rate; ii) the shape of the requests, in particular, whether the service requires any payload/data to be sent as part of the requests; and iii) the service-level objectives (SLOs) used to validate the quality of the target service.

-This article shows how you can use [Iter8](https://iter8.tools), the open source Kubernetes release optimizer, to flexibly launch performance tests for Knative apps **in seconds**, with precise control over all of the above.
-We begin with an [overview of Iter8](#overview-of-iter8), followed by [tutorials for performance testing of Knative HTTP and gRPC apps](#quick-start) that you can use to **get started quickly**, and conclude with some [useful variations and enhancements to these tutorials](#what-next) that you can try next.
+You can use [Iter8](https://iter8.tools), the open source Kubernetes release optimizer, to flexibly launch performance tests for Knative apps **in seconds**, with precise control over all of the above.
+This article shows you how.

 ## Overview of Iter8